HandHeldLegend/SInput-HID/Reporting Format.md

 | 5 | Brake Right | bool |    |

-## Command 0x03 - Set Player LEDS

-No acknowledgement is sent to the host for this command

-Send a byte of 0x00 up to 0xFF for player number.

 ## Command 0x02 - Features Request

 This command is sent from SDL to retrieve features associated with SDL.